 Today, monitoring continues.
 Weekly, a pilot with the Institute for Wildlife Studies flies above the Island to track the nearly 60 foxes equipped with telemetry collars.
 Once a year, foxes are counted and checked for illness during a large-scale trapping effort.

 A serious health concern is an unusual ear cancer detected, especially in older foxes.
 Vehicle trauma, however, continues to be the number one cause of fox mortalities.
-The Conservancy has erected signs warning that foxes are present, and has installed a portable radar speed feedback sign reminding motorists to keep their vehicles at 25 mph or less, especially in the early mornings or dusk, when visibility is not optimal and when the foxes are active.
+The Conservancy has erected signs warning that foxes are present.
+It is important that vehicles travel 25 mph or less, especially in the early mornings or dusk, when visibility is not optimal and when the foxes are active.

 To make a donation in support of the Catalina Island Fox Program, note it on your check and mail it to: Catalina Island Conservancy, PO Box 2739, Avalon, CA 90704.
 Or specify your wishes and donate online.

 U.S. Fish & Wildlife Service 1/29/10